 On the Southernmost tip of the African continent lies a destination that can be enjoyed year-round.
 South Africa is known to be a country that boasts many hot and sunny days, with comfortably cool nights.
+Before visiting you will need to learn South Africa travel health advice so that you can be vaccinated accordingly.

 While the country has varying climates throughout, there is no bad month to take in the beauty of South Africa.
 It simply depends on what you want out of your trip.